Vadym061/Forkio/README.md

 # Forkio
-Two developers worked on this project through git margin branches.
+Two developers worked on this project.
 The project has an adapter for tablets and phones.
+Burger menu